Tutorial: A Minimal Script

 By following this tutorial this far, you have mastered how to write a basic Script on CKB.
 Here's a quick recap:

-• Use ckb-script-templates to init a Script project
+to init a Script project - Use

-• Use unit tests without deploying the Script to blockchains to quickly test the Script.
+to leverage CKB syscalls to read all kinds of data from transaction. - Use unit tests without deploying the Script to blockchains to quickly test the Script.

-Additional Resources
+Additional Resourcesβ